 About the Operating Referendum

-An operating referendum asks permission from voters to exceed the state-imposed revenue limit for the purpose of funding school operations.
+A recurring operating referendum asks permission from voters to exceed the state-imposed revenue limit, on an on-going basis, for the purpose of funding school operations.
 It is not a referendum to incur debt to complete facility projects.

 What will the Operating Referendum fund?

-NOTE: Referendum dollars will not fund new programming or facility projects.
+Referendum dollars WILL NOT fund new programming or facility projects.

 Revenue limits and the Wisconsin school funding formula have not provided adequate funding for school districts across the state.
-Local school boards have the option of going to referendum to ask for taxpayer support for operating needs.
-In the past 25 years, the majority of school districts in Wisconsin have passed referenda to fund operations.
-Some of have passed multiple referenda.
+The only option for affected districts and their school boards to make ends meet is by going to referendum to ask taxpayers for additional funding.
+In the past 26 years, the majority of school districts in Wisconsin have passed referenda - 697 in total - to fund operations.
+Some distircts have passed multiple referenda.